'We Don't Know What’s Causing It': Northeast, Michigan Contributing To Rising US COVID Cases

 A concerning contributor to the national rise in cases comes from Michigan and the entire Northeast, according to the CDC Director.
 CDC Data shows New Jersey has the highest cases per capita over the last week, followed by Rhode Island, New York, and Michigan.
 Dr. Walenskey called the trend “very concerning.”

 “I think that this virus never stops humbling us,” Dr. Shira Doron, epidemiologist at Tufts Medical Center told WBZ.
-“I don’t think anybody can claim to know why right now the Northeast is doing badly, Michigan is doing terribly, and right now the rest of the country looks so good, even places that are really reopening aggressively.”READ MORE: Duxbury Football Team Meets With Jewish State Senator About Offensive Play Calls, Will Undergo Diversity Training
+“I don’t think anybody can claim to know why right now the Northeast is doing badly, Michigan is doing terribly, and right now the rest of the country looks so good, even places that are really reopening aggressively.”READ MORE: Coronavirus In Massachusetts: Today's Developments

 Dr. Doron says COVID-19 variant spread could be to blame, but there isn’t enough data to say so definitively.
 She explained to WBZ that it’s surprising to see places like Texas with consistent case numbers despite the state’s decision to remove its mask mandate.